 12.4.8.6.4 Protocol instance behavior—Committed state

-If there is a password identifier associated with the password when the protocol instance constructed its SAE Commit message and either there is no password identifier in the received frame or the password identifier in the received frame does not match the password identifier used to construct the protocol instance’s SAE Commit message, the protocol instance shall set BadID, send a Del event to the parent process and transition back to Nothing state.
+If there is a password identifier associated with the password when the protocol instance constructed its SAE Commit message and either there is no password identifier in the received frame or the password identifier in the received frame does not match the password identifier used to construct the protocol instance’s SAE Commit message, the protocol instance shall set BadID, send a Del event to the parent process, and transition back to Nothing state.
+If a protected password identifier was included in its SAE Commit message and either there is no protected password identifier in the received SAE Commit message or the protected password identifier differs from that used to construct the protocol instance’s SAE Commit message, the protocol instance shall set BadID, send a Del event to the parent process, and transition back to Nothing state.

 12.7.2 EAPOL-Key frames